ArjunNarzary/ecommorce/README.md

 # E-commerce product page

-Simple e-commerce product landing page with add to cart functionalites
+Simple e-commerce product landing page with add to cart functionalities

 # Technologies used